primate-run/primate/docs/docs/frontend/react.md

 }
 ```

-Serve the component from a route.
+Serve the component from a route:

 ```ts
 // routes/posts.ts